JAsbahr/Project-Happiness_Data/README.md

 IN PROGRESS

-Project for understanding the process of handling data and merging those.
+Project for understanding the process of handling and merging data.